tSquand/barchive/README.md

 # The Barchive
-Displays Flyers from shows at The Bark utilizing Flickr's API.
+Displays flyers from shows at The Bark utilizing Flickr's API.